zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 3. Finally add the `_authenticate` method.
-This calls the authorization endpoint, then fetches the user info and stores the tokens into the secure storage.
+This calls the authorization endpoint, then fetches the user info and stores the tokens in secure storage.

 ```dart
 Future<void> _authenticate() async {